uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 #### Error code for non-existing method/signature
 When calling a non-existing method/signature combination, the API reports a fault with code `-1`.
-As of time of writing this document, this error code is used to signal other faults too (see the the `SystemHandler.java` file).
+As of time of writing this document, this error code is used to signal other faults too (see the the `CustomInfoHandler.java` file).

 This needs to be solved by:
-- visiting the current occurences of `-1` fault code in the existing handlers containing "business methods" (e.g. `SystemHandler.java`) and make them use meaningful codes (see the `exception_ranges.txt` document in the codebase)
+- visiting the current occurences of `-1` fault code in the existing handlers containing "business methods" (e.g. `CustomInfoHandler.java`) and make them use meaningful codes (see the `exception_ranges.txt` document in the codebase)
 - reserving a new code for the absence of method/signature combination and making the existing XMLRPC code use it

 #### Introduce a single method introspection method
-In addition to [existing introspection methods](#note-xmlrpc), implement a new call in the `api` namespace for checking, whether a method with signature exists in a namespace: `apiCallExists(namespace, method, parameters_varargs)`.
+In addition to [existing introspection methods](#note-xmlrpc), implement a call in the `api` namespace for checking, whether a method with signature exists in a namespace:
+`apiCallExists(namespace, method, parameters_varargs)`.

+The same can already be achieved (although in a bit more complicated way) with already-existing introspection methods, but this method would be more convenient.

 #### Introduce the API flavor endpoint
 Introduce a new method under the `api` namespace returning the product flavor